vemonet/libre-chat/README.md

 > ⚠️ Development on this project has just started, use it with caution

-Easily configure and deploy a self-hosted chat web service based on open source Large Language Models (LLMs).
+Easily configure and deploy a **fully self-hosted chat web service** based on open source Large Language Models (LLMs), such as llama2.

 - 🌐 Free and Open Source chatbot web service with UI and API
 - 🏡 Fully self-hosted, not tied to any service, and offline capable.
-Models and embeddings are pre-downloaded, you are insured your prompts are not send to anyone, and it can run off-line if necessary.
 Forget about API keys!
+Models and embeddings can be pre-downloaded, and the training and inference processes can run off-line if necessary.
-- 🧞 Easy to setup, no need to program, just configure the service with a YAML file, and start it in 1 command
+- 🧞 Easy to setup, no need to program, just configure the service with a [YAML](https://yaml.org/) file, and start it in 1 command
 - ⚡ No need for GPU, this will work even on your laptop CPU (but takes about 1min to answer on recent laptops)
-- 🪶 Modern and lightweight chat web interface, working as well on desktop as on mobile, with support for light/dark theme
 - 🦜 Use [`LangChain`](https://python.langchain.com) to support performant open source models inference:
   - all [Llama-2-GGML](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML) ([7B](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML)/[13B](https://huggingface.co/llamaste/Llama-2-13b-chat-hf)/[70B](https://huggingface.co/llamaste/Llama-2-70b-chat-hf))
   - all [Llama-2-GPTQ](https://huggingface.co/TheBloke/Llama-2-7b-Chat-GPTQ)
 - 📚 Possibility to automatically build similarity vectors from PDF documents, and use them to have the chatbot search documents for you.
+- 🪶 Modern and lightweight chat web interface, working as well on desktop as on mobile, with support for light/dark theme

 ![UI screenshot](https://raw.github.com/vemonet/libre-chat/main/docs/assets/screenshot.png)

 ![UI screenshot](https://raw.github.com/vemonet/libre-chat/main/docs/assets/screenshot-light.png)

+## 📖 Documentation

+For more details on how to use Libre Chat check the documentation at **[vemonet.github.io/libre-chat](http://vemonet.github.io/libre-chat)**

 ## 🐳 Deploy with docker